navigation

 HIM profiles

-The HIM Resource profile excludes use of trees that contain the Service data information type.
-This profile is for example compatible with the VSS tree.
+The HIM data profile excludes use of taxonomies that represent the Service information type.
+This profile is for example compatible with the VSS taxonomy that represents vehicle data.
+A taxonomy representing ‘user data’, e. g. data of the driver of vehicle, could use the HIM Data information type.

 HIM Service Profile

-The HIM Service profile excludes use of trees that contain the Resource data information type.
+The HIM Service profile excludes use of trees that contain the Vehicle data or Data information types.
 This profile can for example be used in “pure” SOA architectures.

 Heritage